TheOdinProject/curriculum/javascript/javascript_in_the_real_world/linting.md

 We **highly** recommend that you install ESlint and Prettier and use them for all future projects.
 It will make your code easier to read, both for yourself and for anyone else looking at it.
 There is no special setup needed apart from installing both of them.

-### Template repositories

-With the last few projects, you might have felt that setting up Webpack involved a fair few files and configuration, and that you may have had to look at what you configured before to copy and paste the configuration you want to reuse.
-You may also have noticed that whenever you create a new repository on Github, there is an option near the top for a `Repository template`.

-This is where template repositories can come very much in handy.
-Any of your existing repositories can be converted to a template in its settings (right under where you can rename the repository, there is a checkbox for whether the repository is a template or not).
-If you check this box, congratulations, that's all you need to do!
-Now when you go to create a new repository, the `Repository template` dropdown will have any templates listed for you to select.
-Selecting one will mean your new repository will be a copy of the chosen template, not an empty one!

-If you find yourself reusing a lot of setup code for multiple projects, you can make a new repository with all of the setup code you need then mark it as a template.
-Now you can select that template when creating a new project repository to save time getting set up, letting you dive into working on the project itself sooner!

 ### Knowledge check

 The following questions are an opportunity to reflect on key topics in this lesson.
 If you can't answer a question, click on it to review the material, but keep in mind you are not expected to memorize or master this knowledge.